RobSchilderr/nextjs-native-starter/README.md

 - More developers: a bigger pool of developers to collaborate with than when using Flutter or React Native.
 React is now the biggest framework on the planet and is [not dying soon](https://tkdodo.eu/blog/why-react-isnt-dying).

 - Scalability: This starter project is built on top of Turborepo, which allows developers to easily add new packages and applications to the monorepo as their project grows and scales.

 ---

+## Differences from related repositories:

+[Next.js + Tailwind CSS + Ionic Framework + Capacitor Mobile Starter](https://github.com/mlynch/nextjs-tailwind-ionic-capacitor-starter) - This current repository uses Turborepo, while the [Ionic example](https://github.com/mlynch/nextjs-tailwind-ionic-capacitor-starter) does not.
+In addition, this current repository uses Supertokens for authentication and session management, while the Ionic example does not.
+This current repository also uses Tailwind CSS for all of it's styling instead of the Ionic Framework.
+It serves as a good example of how to use Ionic with Capacitor, but does not address the issues that arise when using Supertokens with Capacitor in a Monorepo setup. (note that it is purely a choice not to use Ionic)

+[SuperTokens Example](https://github.com/supertokens/next.js/tree/canary/examples/with-supertokens) - The Supertokens dev team does not yet have an example with Capacitor or clearly address Capacitor-related issues such as CORS, cookies, and domain configuration.
+The previous Supertokens example uses Server Side Rendering in Next.js and uses the `supertokens-auth-react` package, while this starter project utilizes `supertokens-web-js` and ThirdPartyEmailPassword.
+It serves however as the prime example of how to use Supertokens in a Next.js app, but does not address the issues that arise when using Supertokens with Capacitor.
+On another note, for styling we use Tailwind CSS, meaning that we use the custom UI in Supertokens.
+Here you can find the corresponding docs for our scenario: [Supertokens Docs](https://supertokens.com/docs/thirdpartyemailpassword/custom-ui/init/frontend)

+[Turborepo Tutorial](https://github.com/leoroese/turborepo-tutorial) - This current repository is build on top of the Turborepo tutorial.
+This makes it easier to follow along for those that have not heard of Turborepo yet.
+The Turborepo tutorial comes with a corresponding [video on YouTube.](https://www.youtube.com/watch?v=YQLw5kJ1yrQ&t=1s) The Turborepo tutorial does not use Capacitor or Supertokens.

+---